Oh Baby I...

 "Oh Baby I..." is a song by English girl group Eternal, written by Lotti Golden and Tommy Faragher.
-It was the fifth single released from their debut album, Always & Forever (1993).
-The song entered the UK Singles Chart at number seven on 30 October 1994, climbing to its peak of number four a week later.
-The single spent 10 weeks in the top 40, which up to this point was their longest chart run, and was certified Silver by the BPI on 1 January 1995 for shipments over 200,000.
-The song also reached the top 10 in the Netherlands and narrowly missed the top 10 in Ireland and New Zealand, charting at number 11 in both countries.
+It was the fifth single released from their debut album, Always & Forever (1993), in October 1994 by EMI and 1st Avenue Records.
+The song peaked at number four on the UK Singles Chart and was certified silver by the British Phonographic Industry (BPI) for shipments of over 200,000 units.
+The song also reached the top 10 in the Netherlands and charted at number 11 in both Ireland and New Zealand.
+The accompanying music video was directed by Tim Royes and filmed in London.

 Critical reception

 Jon O'Brien from AllMusic viewed the song as an example of "perfect R&B-infused pop".
 Annette M. Lai from the Gavin Report described it as "touching".
-James Masterton wrote, "Now with their fifth single they move away from the dancefloor and into ballad territory".
-Alan Jones from Music Week rated "Oh Baby I..." four out of five, picking it as Pick of the Week.
-He declared it as "a sophisticated and pretty ballad that proves they have the vocal ability to hold their own against Jade and SWV.
+In his weekly UK chart commentary, James Masterton wrote, "Now with their fifth single they move away from the dancefloor and into ballad territory".
+Alan Jones from Music Week gave "Oh Baby I..." a score of four out of five and named it Pick of the Week, declaring it as "a sophisticated and pretty ballad that proves they have the vocal ability to hold their own against Jade and SWV.
 A nicely restrained production that should have no trouble in maintaining their hot streak, while luring new fans to the Always & Forever album."
-Mark Frith from Smash Hits complimented it as a "lush ballad".
+Jordan Paramor from Smash Hits also gave it four out of five, writing, "'Oh Baby I...' is very much in the Eternal style, laid-back and souly.
+It's got the harmonies, it's got style and it's got the potential to be a big hit."
+Another Smash Hits editor, Mark Frith, complimented it as a "lush ballad".

 Music video

-A music video was produced to promote the single, directed by British editor Tim Royes.
+The music video for "Oh Baby I..." was directed by British director and editor Tim Royes of The A+R Group and filmed on location in London for EMI.
+Greg Copeland directed photography on the shoot and Lizzie Ross produced the video.
+It features the group members performing by running water, behind or under a thin veil and sitting on the top of a mountain.
+In between, bare-chested male models appears.